$d$-wave Charge-$4e$ Superconductivity From Fluctuating Pair Density Waves

 We also note that the decomposition of the $\beta$-term interaction is not unique.
 Notably, it can also be decomposed such that there is an equally attractive interaction for a charge-density-wave (CDW) composite order, with e.g., $\rho_{\bP-\bQ} = \Psi_\bP \Psi^*_\bQ - \Psi_{-\bQ} \Psi^*_{-\bP}$.
 The interplay between CDW and $4e$-SC has been systematically studied in a phenomenological model~\cite{Berg2009}.
 However, in our microscopic model the CDW instabilities are secondary to that of $4e$-SC.
-Qualitatively, the reason is the similar to the situation in a fermionic theory --- in 2d and higher dimensions with weakly-coupled fermions, the CDW instability requires nesting of the Fermi surface, that is, fermionic dispersions at different momenta with a fixed difference need to be the same, while for $2e$-SC instability is guaranteed by time-reversal or inversion symmetries.
-Here the same reasoning holds for interacting bosons, where the bosonic dispersion for $\Psi_{\bP}$ and $\Psi_\bQ$ is clearly not nested.
-For the continuum model in Fig.~\ref{fig:intro}(a), the Bose surface is not nested either.
-For the lattice models in Fig.~\ref{fig:intro}(b,c), the lack of nesting comes from the anisotropy of the bosonic dispersion at $\pm \bQ$ and $\pm \bP$ illustrated by the elongated red dots.
-Therefore, the CDW is suppressed compared with the $d$-wave $4e$-SC, even if attractive interactions for these channels are equal.
+Qualitatively, the reason is similar to the situation in a fermionic theory --- in 2d and higher dimensions with weakly-coupled fermions, the CDW instability requires nesting of the FS, that is, fermionic dispersions at different momenta with a fixed difference need to be the same, while the $2e$-SC instability {does not}.~\cite{PhysRevB.90.035149} Here the same reasoning holds for interacting bosons, where the bosonic dispersion for $\Psi_{\bP}$ and $\Psi_\bQ$ is clearly not nested, which can be directly seen from Fig.~\ref{fig:intro}.
+Therefore, the CDW is suppressed compared with the $d$-wave $4e$-SC, even if attractive interactions for these channels are equal {(see {the Supplementary Note V}~\cite{SM} for a quantitative analysis)}.

-{With these considerations in mind, below we will focus on $d$-wave $4e$-SC as the sole vestigial order from the PDW fluctuations.}